-DIGITAL DEPTH

-The digital depth display on the LX-9 provides a quick and easy way to determine depth.
-Digital Depth is displayed in the center of the circular display, and on the bottom of the vertical displays.
+DIGITAL DEPTH - The digital depth display on the Marcum Digital Sonar provides a quick and easy way to determine depth.
+Digital Depth is always displayed in the center of the circular display, and on the bottom of the vertical displays.
 It will also show in the upper left corner of the graph in some configurations.
-This display can be used as a quick reference when setting your zoom or checking depths through the ice.
+This display can be used as a quick reference when checking depths through the ice.